kubernetes/community/contributors/devel/sig-testing/monitoring.md

 ## Overview

-This document describes the tools used to monitor [continuous integration ](CI) jobs and the tests that they run to check the correctness of changes made to core Kubernetes.
+This document describes the tools used to monitor [continuous integration] jobs (CI jobs) and the tests that they run to check the correctness of changes made to core Kubernetes.

 ## Monitoring the health of Kubernetes CI Jobs with TestGrid

 TestGrid is a highly-configurable, interactive dashboard for viewing your test results in a grid.
-TestGrid's back end components are open sourced and can be viewed in the [TestGrid repo] The front-end code that renders the dashboard is not currently open sourced.
+TestGrid's back end components are open sourced and can be viewed in the [TestGrid repo].
+The front-end code that renders the dashboard is not currently open sourced.

 The Kubernetes community has its own [TestGrid instance] which we use to monitor and observe the health of the project.